Pederasty: Pederasty among classical scholars

+He rose again, a laughing, choking boy.

-While there was a celebration of same-sex love to be found in pederasty by some individuals during this time, there was also a moral repudiation of it as well that found pederasty to be a degradation of the youthful soul.
-This view was put into law with the Criminal Law Amendment Act 1885 under section 11, the Labouchere Amendment.
-It was this piece of legislation that cemented the discussion on pederasty and its reception by the public and mainstream media with the legal prosecution of Oscar Wilde, whose novel The Picture of Dorian Gray was used as evidence to secure his imprisonment and conviction, labeling him as a "sodomite" under the eyes of the law.
+While some individuals celebrated same-sex love in pederasty, others also imposed a moral repudiation onto it as a degradation of the youthful soul.
+British authorities codified this view with Section 11 of the Criminal Law Amendment Act 1885, the Labouchere Amendment.
+This piece of legislation cemented the discussion on pederasty and its reception by the public and mainstream media with the legal prosecution of Oscar Wilde, whose novel The Picture of Dorian Gray was used as evidence to secure his imprisonment and conviction, labeling him as a "sodomite" under the eyes of the law.